KevinAlavik/kevinalavik.github.io/content/posts/why-os-development-isnt-for-the-faint-of-heart.md

 ### RTFM: The Most Common Thing You’ll Hear—and It’s True

 “RTFM.”
 It’s the most common piece of advice you’ll hear when working on OS development, and trust me—it’s true.
 You will have to read the fucking manual, over and over again.
 Whether it’s a hardware manual, a CPU specification, or a piece of software documentation, there’s no escaping it.
 And it’s not easy.
-The docs are often vague, incomplete, or outdated, but they’re your best shot at figuring out what the hell is going wrong.
+The docs are often vague, incomplete, or outdated, but they’re your best shot at figuring out what the heck is going wrong.
 If you can’t handle this harsh truth, then OS development is not the right path for you.
 It’s a constant cycle of reading, experimenting, and reading again.
 But without it, you’ll be stuck spinning your wheels, never making progress.

 ### Realistic Goals: Don’t Expect to Build a Windows or Linux Clone

 Let’s face it—if you’re thinking you’re going to build a fully-fledged operating system that can compete with Windows, Linux, or macOS, you’re setting yourself up for failure.
 OS development is not about replicating multi-billion-dollar systems that took decades to build.
 Look at ReactOS—it’s been in development for over 20 years and still only has about 70% compatibility with Windows XP.
 That’s just one example, but it highlights the point: even the most ambitious projects take an enormous amount of time and effort, and the road is long and full of setbacks.

 You’re not going to be running Photoshop or playing AAA games on your OS anytime soon.
-Hell, you might not even get a basic desktop environment working in your first few years.
+Heck, you might not even get a basic desktop environment working in your first few years.
 If you’re expecting that kind of result quickly, you’re living in a fantasy.
 The reality is that OS development takes time—years, in some cases—and the majority of what you’ll be doing is building basic functionality like memory management, process handling, and file systems.
 Don’t expect to get everything working in a few months, or even a few years.
 Your first “OS” might be nothing more than a simple bootloader, and that’s fine.
 Aim for small, manageable goals and celebrate the tiny victories.
 The big stuff?
 That comes way later.

 ### Prepare for Isolation and Loneliness